Introduction

 Providing help as soon as a problem emerges, at any stage of a child or young person’s life, stops that problem from escalating and is much more effective than reacting to it later on.

 Somerset Council, together with the voluntary community has launched Connect Somerset and community champions.
-Connect Somerset support professionals and community groups working together to help families and residents to improve their lives through early help.
+They help professionals and local groups work together to support families.
 Find out more in the video below.

 It works best when all those organisations are working together with families.
-The first step is often when a professional identify a young person who may benefit from some support.
-But more and more we want to encourage families to approach professions themselves when they think there’s a need, whether that’s a teacher, a GP or a youth worker.
+The first step is often when a professional notices a young person who may need support.
+But we want families to approach professionals (whether that’s a teacher, a GP or a youth worker) themselves when they think there’s a need.

 #Help4All